sayed-cmd/routechecker/README.md

 1. Clone the Repository: git clone https://github.com/sayed-cmd/routechecker.git cd parcel-routing-system
 2. Run the Project:
 - Open `index.html` in your favorite browser.
-- Ensure your server API is running to handle requests (`/get-data`, `/upload-excel`, `/reset-database`).
+- Ensure your server API is running to handle requests (`/get-data`, `/get-data-from-google-sheet`, `/reset-database`).

-3. Upload Database:
+3. Load Database:
-- Click the Upload button to upload an `.xlsx` file containing parcel details.
+- Click the Get Data Button

 4. Fetch Parcel Data:
 - Enter the tracking ID in the Scan Box and press Enter to fetch details.